-Health collected air samples collocated with the Near Facilities and Operations program at eleven locations, ten of which are near facilities that have the potential to emit radionuclides to the atmosphere.
-These locations include the Liquid Effluent Retention Facility (N499 LERF), the Environmental Restoration Disposal Facility (ERDF-SE), the Plutonium Finishing Plant (PFP-N165, PFP N554, PFP N555, PFP N975), and the PUREX facility (N977 and N985), all in the 200 Area; the 100K East Area near the fuel storage basins (100K N576); and a burial ground in the 600 Area (618-10 BG N548).
-The remaining collocated site, which is not near any facility, is at the Wye Barricade.
+Health collected air samples collocated with the Near Facilities and Operations program at eleven locations, which include the Liquid Effluent Retention Facility (N499 LERF), the Environmental Restoration Disposal Facility (ERDF-SE), the Plutonium Finishing Plant (PFP-N165, PFP N554, PFP N555, PFP N975), and the PUREX facility (N977 and N985), all in the 200 Area; the 100K East Area near the fuel storage basins (100K N576), the 100B Area near the cocooned reactor (100B Reactor), both in the 100 Area; and the Treated Effluent and Disposal Facility (300 TEDF) in the 300 Area.

-Health collected air samples collocated with the Site-Wide and Offsite program at six locations.
-These locations include the 300 Area Water Intake, Wye Barricade, Prosser Barricade, and Yakima Barricade, which are located throughout the Hanford Site; Station 8, which is located across the Columbia River from the Hanford perimeter; and Battelle Complex, which is located in the nearby community of Richland.
+Health collected air samples collocated with the Site-Wide and Offsite program at seven locations, which include the 300 Area Water Intake, Rattlesnake, Wye Barricade, Prosser Barricade, and Yakima Barricade, which are located throughout the Hanford Site; Station 8, which is located across the Columbia River from the Hanford perimeter; and Battelle Complex, which is located in the nearby community of Richland.
 The Yakima Barricade is in the prevailing upwind direction of potential sources of airborne radioactivity.
 The Near Facilities and Operations program and the Site-Wide and Offsite program both use the results at Wye Barricade.